CCurl/c3/README.md

 # c3 - A minimal stack-based VM written in C.

 ## What is c3?
-- c3 is a stack-based VM whose "Virtual CPU" does not have alot of opcodes.
+- c3 is a stack-based, byte-coded VM whose "Virtual CPU" does not have alot of opcodes.
-- c3's opcodes implement many of the Forth primitives.
+- c3's opcodes implement many of the standard Forth operations.
 - c3 supports IEEE 754 double-precision (64-bit) floating point numbers.
 - c3 provides 10 "virtual registers", r0 thru r9.
-  - Each register has 6 operations.
+  - Each register has 6 operations: rX, sX, iX, dX, rX+, and rX-.
 - c3 provides 10 temporary words, T0 thru T9.
   - T0-T5 are "normal" words, T6-T8 are INLINE, and T9 is IMMEDIATE.